xymaxim/mpv-ytpb/README.md

 To update to the newer version of the script, do:

 1. Replace `ytpb.lua` with the new one
-2. Update the installed packages: `$ pipx update --include-injected ytpb`
+2. Upgrade the installed packages: `$ pipx upgrade --include-injected ytpb`

 ## Usage